OpenTechSchool/python-beginners/source/loops.rst

         # around after!
         ...

-Replace the ``...``'s with your own stuff, and see if you can come up with something funny or interesting! :sup:`Mistakes are encouraged!`
+Replace the ``...``'s with your own code, and see if you can come up with something funny or interesting! :sup:`Mistakes are encouraged!`